- 2 cups raisins

 - 3/4 cup nonfat dry milk powder

 - 2 teaspoons salt

 - In a small saucepan, bring raisins and water to a boil.
 Reduce heat; cover and simmer for 5 minutes.
 Drain, reserving 1/2 cup liquid.
 Stir oats into reserved liquid; set raisins and oat mixture aside.

-- In a large bowl, dissolve yeast in warm water.
+- In a large mixing bowl, dissolve yeast in warm water.
 Stir in honey; let stand for 5 minutes.
-Add the eggs, milk powder, salt, cinnamon, whole wheat flour, 1 cup all-purpose flour and oat mixture.
-Beat on medium speed for 3 minutes.
+Add the eggs, milk powder, salt, cinnamon, whole wheat flour, 1 cup all-purpose flour and oat mixture; beat on medium speed until blended.
 Stir in enough remaining all-purpose flour to form a firm dough.
 Stir in raisins (dough will be sticky).